eli-lapkin/tweet-guessing-game/README.md

 This project is a Tweet guessing game.
 Each round, it randomly displays a Tweet from one of two chosen Twitter accounts.
 The player must guess who the author of the Tweet is.

-### How to Run
+### How to Play

-Download the source files or clone the repository into a local directory.
-Simply open the `index.html` file in a web browser, or setup a local web server.
+Go to https://eli-lapkin.github.io/tweet-guessing-game/ to play!

 ### Features